Neutron Star Radial Perturbations for Causal, Viscous, Relativistic Fluids: Small viscosity for radial problem

 We now move on to analyzing the eigenfrequencies.
 From Eq.~\eqref{eq:telefull}, the mode expansion is equivalent to the transformation $\partial_\tau^2\to -\Omega_j^2$ and $\partial_\rho^2\to -\lambda_j$, so that we obtain a pair of eigenfrequencies for each eigenvalue.
 Explicitly we obtain

 Then, the general solution to the problem in the fast timescale is given by

 where the $a_j^\pm$ (and likewise $\Omega_j^\pm$) are understood to be functions of $r$.
 One might be concerned with the possibility that the term inside the square root of Eq.~\eqref{eq:fasteig} might lead to the imaginary part of $\Omega_j^\pm$ becoming negative for some eigenvalues.
 In particular, since the rescaling parameter $\alpha$ is arbitrary in our expansion, the eigenvalues can be made arbitrarily small.
 However, taking the limit ${\alpha}/{R}\to 0$ corresponds to making the domain (semi-)infinite, which would lead to a continuous spectrum of modes $\kappa^2\in(0,\infty)$ with their corresponding eigenfrequency.
-However, because $\lambda_j>0$, we have that, in the worst case scenario,
+However, because $\lambda_j>0$, the most unstable possible modes correspond to $\lambda_j\to 0$ (which is never a ``true'' mode unless we take the limit $\alpha/R\to 0$).
+Therefore, as long as the modes resulting from taking the limit $\lambda_j\to 0$ are stable, any configuration is stable.
+Explicitly, we have